Product strategy at Torch

 Scoped platform-wide design changes

-I defined a new product structure and components to transform the experience from open-ended to guided with aligned success metrics.
+I defined a new product architecture and components to shift the user experience from open-ended to guided with aligned success metrics.
 Paired with a new coaching data model, this became the foundation for Torch’s “contextual coaching” strategy, which launched in 2025, impacting the participant, coach, and buyer experiences.

-Redesigned product feature set that delivered the new strategy: contextual coaching
+Redesigned product architecture that delivered the new strategy

 Impact